 Day 3 Granada

 Join an included visit to the UNESCO World Heritage Sites of Alhambra, an ornate 14th-century palace built by the Moors.
+This afternoon you have the chance to visit the Moorish ruins of Medina Azahara or see a flamenco show on optional excursions.
 B

 Day 4 Granada to Ubeda and Baeza